DanielAbreuAcosta/Ecu_bat_micro/README.md

 ### Homebrew

-1. Homebrew is an open-source package manager for macOS and Linux, it will help with the installation of packages like Samtools.
-To install Homebrew, run:
+An open-source package manager for macOS and Linux, it will help with the installation of packages like Samtools.

+1. To install Homebrew, run:

 ``` bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"